 - Sell your book into Europe and the UK with our European POD partner.

-- We can help you to contact distribution companies, so you have access to more bookshops.
+- We can help you to contact distribution companies, so you have access to more bookstores.

 - We can get your book into Australian shops.

-- We can get your book list with 232500 eBook selling platforms, Libraries and university book shops around the world.
+- We can get your book listed with 232500 eBook selling platforms, libraries and university bookstores around the world.